 Once you have submitted your application, an adoption coordinator from our Florida adoption agency will reach out to you.
 She will explain the entire open adoption process and answer all of your adoption questions.
 Our team will work with you to develop an adoption plan specifically for you and advise you on the best practices for a successful adoption experience.

-You can discover more about our Florida adoption agency and read some of our successful adoption stories at Lifetime Adoption.
+You can discover more about our Florida adoption agency and read some of our successful adoption stories.
 Get more info by contacting us.
 We can’t wait to assist you in building your family through adoption!

 Domestic Adoption Requirements in Florida